Trail Blazers vs. Lakers Player Props Betting Odds

-Player prop bet odds for Shaedon Sharpe and others are listed when the Los Angeles Lakers host the Portland Trail Blazers at Crypto.com Arena on Sunday at 10:00 PM ET.
+Player prop bet odds for Anthony Davis, Shaedon Sharpe and others are available when the Los Angeles Lakers visit the Portland Trail Blazers at Moda Center on Friday (tipping at 10:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!